camalolo/YAOLlm/specifications.md

    - The UI is updated with status messages (e.g., sending data, idle).

 ## Summary
-The Gemini project combines a rich Windows Forms UI overlay with an LLM backend to enable interactive text and image processing.
+The Gemini project combines a rich Windows Forms UI overlay with an LLM backend to enable interactive text and image input processing.
 It integrates comprehensive logging, memory management, and tool-based search functionalities to provide a seamless user experience.